Understanding Contactless Credit Cards

 Bottom Line

-When these contactless cards penetrated the American market, they were not a big deal.
-But today, with merchants getting on board every day and even consumers jumping on the bandwagon, one would only say that it is a technology that will be around for years to come.
+When these contactless cards first entered the American market, they were not widely adopted or considered a big deal.
+Today, more merchants are embracing the technology, and consumers are quickly jumping on the bandwagon.
+It is clear that this technology is here to stay and will continue to be part of everyday transactions for years to come.